 In 2011, Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
 He has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.

 "It's really exciting for me because I have always felt drawn to mountains," he said.
 "I've lived in flat, relatively dull Midwest states like Nebraska and Iowa my entire life, and the prospect of going to Denver is really thrilling."

 In 2012, Rau landed a paid internship for Markit on Demand in Boulder.
-After earning his bachelor's degree in Graphic Design in 2013, Rau would like to work at a big-name advertising agency like Leo Burnett or work on design and illustration for an iPhone game developer.
+After graduating summa cum laude and earning his bachelor's degree in Graphic Design in 2013, Rau is working full-time at Markit on Demand.
+He also would like to work on Data Vis and mobile design projects.

 He thanks College of DuPage for providing him with the best start possible.